 Respondus LockDown Browser and Monitor is a proctoring solution available for Canvas quizzes.
 Students use their own computer and a webcam to record assessment sessions, all without leaving Canvas.
 Powerful analytics are used to detect suspicious behaviors during an exam session.
 Video segments with potential exam violations are flagged for the instructor, with an overall risk level assigned to the exam session.

 Teachers cannot de-crosslist their own courses, but a Canvas system administrator can.
 When the courses are de-crosslisted, all grades and assignments from the original gradebook will be visible again.
 Any group memberships may have to be re-established, but everything else should return to the state it was in prior to the cross-listing.

 Inside your Canvas course, open Settings from the course menu, and click on the Navigation tab at the top.
-Then simply drag Webex into the list of active course menu items, and click Save at the bottom of the screen.
+Then simply drag Webex or Zoom into the list of active course menu items, and click Save at the bottom of the screen.